flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Banker wins with 3 cards totaling 6: 20 to 1.
 * Banker wins with 2 cards totaling 6: 12 to 1.
 * All other result: Lose

+Question: What are the differences between Fortune Six and Baccarat?
+Answer: Fortune Six is a variant of Baccarat, primarily distinguished by its odds and specific game rules.
+Fortune Six is one of the side bet in Live Baccarat.
+The bet will be paid if the Banker hand wins with a total of six.
+It pays 20 to 1 if the Banker hand wins with a total of six and it composed of three cards, and 12 to 1 if composed of two cards.
+* Banker wins with 3 cards totaling 6: 20 to 1.
+* Banker wins with 2 cards totaling 6: 12 to 1.
+* All other result: Lose

 Question: What is Tiger Baccarat?
 Answer: Tiger Baccarat is a set of up to 5 optional wagers that may be used on a Baccarat table in conjunction with any of the existing optional wagers.
 The 5 Tiger wagers are known as “Tiger”, “Big Tiger”, “Small Tiger”, “Tiger Tie” and “Tiger Pair”.
 Please note that the casino may limit the placement of any or all of the Tiger wagers to those players who also have a Baccarat wager on the Player’s Hand, Banker’s Hand or Tie and will display a sign at the table when this applies.